Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Fix ddterm focus loss issue.

 - [x] Fix multiple regressions over years with code added- modal dialogs not being set skipTaskbar, gnomeShellDrop regressions, drag-drop Cursor not being set correctly, GSConnect regressions, Restore defaultDesktop not working properly regression, do undo, do redo menus now show only if the action is available.

+- [x] Fix errors from async race conditions for updateMetadata from file info showing incorrect name for .desktop files.

+- [x] Fix spurious errors from delete shortcuts if there is no selection.

+- [x] Do not remove/overwrite user installed .desktop files and icons for the app.

+- [x] Fix detection of writable by others for the displayed desktop folder.